Wasteland (American TV series)

 Wasteland is an American drama that aired on ABC from October 7 until October 21, 1999.
-The show was created by Kevin Williamson.
+The show was created by Kevin Williamson and produced by Outerbanks Entertainment and Miramax Television.
 It explored such topics as college, friendships, romance and homosexuality.
 It aired only three episodes in October 1999 before ABC canceled it.
 However, Showtime's ShowNext channel aired the 10 remaining episodes in 2001.

+Justin Theroux says he turned down a role in Wasteland to star in Mulholland Drive, which was initially commissioned as a television pilot by ABC and went into production around the same time.

 Summary

 Wasteland tells the story of six friends after college.
 Dawnie is a graduate student writing a thesis on the "Lost Generation", and at 27, she is standing strong as a virgin.
 Alongside are her two best female friends: Sam, a sassy social worker, and Jesse, a publicist obsessed with the downtown dating scene.
 Other characters include Vandy, a musician by day, bartender by night who still carries a torch for Sam, Ty, who reappears after dumping Dawnie for not "putting out", and Russell, a gay soap opera star terrified of being out and Ty's college roommate.